Peter DiMaggio

-Peter DiMaggio is an internationally recognized expert on the design of blast resistant buildings.
-He was the lead engineer for construction of the U.S. Embassies in Moscow, Berlin and Baghdad.
+Peter DiMaggio is an American architect and expert on the design of blast-resistant buildings.
+He was the lead engineer for construction of the U.S. embassies in Moscow, Berlin and Baghdad.
 He is currently the co-CEO of engineering firm Thornton Tomasetti.

-College
+Education

 DiMaggio attended Columbia University where he studied engineering and played on the men's soccer team.
 He graduated in 1992 with a bachelor's degree in civil engineering and later earned a master's degree in structural engineering from Columbia.
-He had an outstanding collegiate soccer career, being named a 1990 second team All American and the 1991 Ivy League Player of the Year as well as first team All American.
+He had an outstanding collegiate soccer career, being named a 1990 second-team All-American and the 1991 Ivy League Player of the Year as well as first-team All-American.
 He is of Italian ancestry.

-Professional
+Career

 In 1994, DiMaggio was hired by Weidlinger, an engineering company based out of New York City.
-Since then he has steadily established himself as an expert in designing blast resistant buildings and structures.
-He was the lead engineer for the construction of the U.S. Embassies in Moscow, Berlin and Baghdad as well as Valeo’s technical center in Michigan and the Claremont Tower in New Jersey.
+Since then he has steadily established himself as an expert in designing blast-resistant buildings and structures.

+He was the lead engineer for the construction of the U.S. embassies in Moscow, Berlin and Baghdad as well as Valeo's technical center in Michigan and the Claremont Tower in New Jersey.
 In January 2006, DiMaggio was named a principal in Weidlinger.
 In addition to his work with Weidlinger, DiMaggio also sits on the board of directors of the Structural Engineers Association of New York and is co-chairman of their Codes and Standards committee.